AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 1. Deploy above contract with `Telephone` contract instance as constructor parameter.
 2. Invoke `attack()` function to claim the ownership
 Just like that ownership is transfered.
+##### Takeaway
 It is recommended to use `msg.sender` for access checks instead of `tx.origin`.
 Phishing attack like fooling an user to send tx for different purpose and making an internal tx to the target contract leads pass checks that uses `tx.origin`.

 # 5. Token
 ### Challenge